yubrajbhoi/termux-python/Doc/library/struct.rst

 (1)
    .. index:: single: ? (question mark); in struct format strings

-   The ``'?'`` conversion code corresponds to the :c:expr:`_Bool` type defined by C99.
-If this type is not available, it is simulated using a :c:expr:`char`.
-In standard mode, it is always represented by one byte.
+   The ``'?'`` conversion code corresponds to the :c:expr:`_Bool` type defined by C standards since C99.
+In standard mode, it is represented by one byte.

 (2)
    When attempting to pack a non-integer using any of the integer conversion